 Travel overland from Johannesburg to Cape Town in the comfort of a Luxury Adventure Vehicle, exploring Southern Africa in a small group of at most 12 guests.

-Kruger, Hluhluwe-Imfolozi and Addo Park offer superb game viewing, whilst Graaff-Reinet, Bulembu and Stellenbosch add historical intrigue.
-Cultural encounters range from traditional Sotho, Swazi and Zulu to Afrikaans, South African English and Indian, to name a few.
-Experience the incredible natural beauty of the Panorama Route, Isimangaliso Wetlands, the Drakensberg Mountains, rural Lesotho, the Garden Route, the Cape Winelands and more.
+Kruger, Hluhluwe-Imfolozi and Addo Park offer superb game viewing.
+Cultural encounters range from traditional Sotho, Swazi and Zulu to Afrikaans and Xhosa.
+Experience the incredible natural beauty of the Panorama Route, Isimangaliso Wetlands, the Drakensberg Mountains, rural Lesotho and Mlilwane Wildlife Sanctuary in Swaziland.
+Explore the arid Karoo, rugged Cape Whale Coast and idyllic Cape Winelands before heading to picturesque Cape Town.

 Driving east, we head into the Lowveld Region of Mpumalanga - the heart of big game country!
 This afternoon when we reach Kruger National Park those who booked the optional sundowner game drive set off into the wilderness.
 Booking is essential for the optional sunset game drive and can be arranged with your guide at the start of the day.
 The sunset game drive is a fantastic way to start your safari, immersing you in the untamed African bush right away.